 I hear Key West is a small town?
 Cool.
 Then it won’t take long for everyone to know that I’m the mother of the kid no one dares to fuck with.
 Simple enough.

 I’m not asking you to excuse dangerous or bad behavior.
-I’m asking you to be kind to him.
+I’m asking you to be kind to him and to notice what’s going on and to do your fucking job.
 I’m asking for something no one should have to ask for at all.
 Because it’s what you should have been to start.
 Got that?
 I’m giving you a ton of personal information about my child so that you have a reason to be nice or fair to him.
 How fucked up is that?
 As Glennon said, our goals for our children are for them to be kind and brave.
-Mine already is those things, but obviously, there’s something wrong enough with you, adult, that you need a reason to show kindness and compassion to a child.
+Mine already is those things, but obviously, there’s something wrong enough with you, adult, that you need a reason to show kindness and compassion to a child or to intercede so that other children learn that.
 That would be strikes one and two, and you’re standing at the plate while the pitcher is getting ready to throw the third.

 Invisible illnesses are an unfortunate part of our world.
 I realize that you could not possibly have seen the little boy who has a whole lot that he fits on a child-sized plate and who has just been through an enormous and radical change about which he’s still feeling pretty ambivalent and anxious because I had hoped I would not need to be so forthcoming about such personal things.
 He can look and seem like a pretty typical kid.

 So, is it possible to let go your thoughts about whatever you’ve dug into about against him?
 His safety is a great concern to me; I’m not going to let him do a thing that will cause him a preventable injury.
 Did he do something of which I’m not aware for which he needs to apologize?
 He is typically very polite, and if he has not been, I’d like to know.
 I want him to be respectful.
 I hope that all of this is a really unfortunate misunderstanding, and I would like to see him feel more comfortable around you.